 FSI/ORSAT Inspection Minneapolis & St. Paul

-If you own a rental home in St. Paul, Minneapolis, North St. Paul, or Crystal, you are required to have an existing fuel burning equipment safety test report performed.
+If you own a rental home in St. Paul, Minneapolis, North St. Paul, or Crystal, you are required to have an existing fuel burning equipment safety test report performed, frequently referred to as FSI/ORSAT test or inspection.

-Although rental home owners are required to have these tests performed, anyone living in the Twin Cities can have an FSI/ORSAT test performed to ensure their heating systems are safe to use.
+- Anyone in the Twin Cities can have an FSI/ORSAT test performed to ensure their heating systems are safe

 When there is a heat source in the home that burns any type of fuel, this inspection will test the heat source to ensure it is safe.

 If the heat source isn’t safe to use, then using that heat source is forbidden until the problem is rectified.

-If there is a problem with your heating unit or hot water heater, we can repair the issue or replace the unit if replacement is needed.
+If there is a problem with your heating unit or hot water heater, we can repair the issue or replace the unit as necessary.

 Comprehensive Fuel Burning Equipment Inspection